uva-cci/cci-website/content/authors/gtasop/_index.md

 <h2> About Georgios</h2>
 <p>
 I am Georgios Tasopoulos and I have been working on my PhD in the Complex Cyber Infrastructure group since October 2023.
-I am also part of the SECURED European project where I am working in the optimisation of Secure Multi-Party Computation techniques on the architectural and software level.
+I am also part of the SECURED European project where I am working in the optimisation of Fully Homomorphic Encryption techniques on the architectural and software level.
 Previously, I have worked for 2 years in Industrial Systems Institute / ATHENA Research Center (Patras, Greece), mainly focusing on Resource-Constrained Systems Security and Post-Quantum Cryptography.
 I am also an Electrical and Computer Engineering graduate from the University of Patras, Greece.
 </p>

 <h5> Publications </h5>